nosvagor/cogikyo/diatomi/script.md

 The best questions often appear simple, yet upon closer examination, tend to expose an underlying intricacy rich with potential wisdom.
-For example, this scene from Arrival demonstrates how even a straightforward question, from our perspective, can be quite nuanced:
+For example, this scene from Arrival demonstrates how even a straightforward question, from a different perspective, can be quite nuanced:

 [The Nature of a Question Scene](https://youtu.be/9YJRtvamIjU?t=53)